 Bread is considered whole grain if some of the flour includes the bran, germ, and endosperm.
 This particular recipe includes a small percentage of whole-grain flour, but it is not 100%.

 Parting Thoughts: I chose to make a loaf out of this recipe so I could use it for sandwiches.
-However, since you are shaping the dough by hand, feel free to make a boule or round loaf.
+However, since you are hand shaping the dough, make a boule or round loaf.
 Place it on a greased cookie sheet or a baking sheet covered with a silicone mat.
 Check this post to find a suitable glaze.

 Tomato Basil Bread Recipe Mixed in a Bread Machine